renpy/renpy/sphinx/source/translating_renpy.rst

 The following functions are used to configure translation in the launcher.
 They should be called from the init python block.

-.. function:: translate_font(language, font, prefix=None)
+.. function:: translate_font(language, font)

     This is used to set a font for `language`.
 The font is used in the launcher, and also used to in games generated in that language.
+The font file should be placed in game/fonts.

     `font`
         A string giving the name of the font file.

-    `prefix`
-        The path to the font file (not including the font itself), relative to the launcher game directory.
-If not given, tl/`language` is used.

 .. function:: translate_define(language, define, value, help=None)